TeamNexile/jk-workshop-docs/mod-making.md

 - [Player Behaviour]({{site.baseurl}}/mod-making/player-behaviour)
     - A rundown on how the Player functions within Jump King and how you can interface with it using your mod
 - [Collision Info]({{site.baseurl}}/mod-making/collision-info)
     - A rundown on how the Player collides within Jump King and how you can interface with it using your mod
 - [Block Behaviours]({{site.baseurl}}/mod-making/block-behaviours)
-    - Coming Soon™️
+    - A rundown on how blocks can influence how the player behaves in Jump King
 - [Advanced Modding using Harmony]({{site.baseurl}}/mod-making/harmony)
-    - Coming Soon™️
+    - A brief introduction into 'Harmony' - an open source library that can help you make more advanced mods